-Take a Mother-Daughter Road Trip to Broken Bow for some relaxation – you both deserve it!
+Take a Mother-Daughter Road Trip to Broken Bow for relaxation and fun.

 Another mother-daughter road trip is in the books for us.
 This trip marks the third one we’ve been on together in the last four years.
 The first one was a trip to see the Magnolia Market in Waco, and the second road trip was to Colorado to visit family.
-I’m sure there’s been more, but I believe my son was with us.
+I’m sure there have been more, but my son was with us.
 It was our first time to Broken Bow, and it did not disappoint.
 We had a great time, and we want to go back.

-My mom is getting to where she can’t remember things, and navigating was not her most vital point on the trip, so I just let her enjoy the ride.
-Her little dog, Lily, went with us, so she was busy because Miss Lily doesn’t like to ride in the car.
+My mom was getting to where she couldn’t remember things, and navigating was not her most vital point on the trip, so I just let her enjoy the ride.
+Her little dog, Lily, went with us, so she was busy because Miss Lily didn’t like to ride in the car.
 I thought my mom would enjoy the road trip to Broken Bow and was glad she came along.
 She’s 82 years old and doesn’t get to travel like she and my dad used to back in the day.

 If you have an elder mom or dad or a grandparent that you’ll be traveling with soon, I wrote these tips on traveling with the elderly that might help your vacation go a little smoother.